decebals/wicket-pivot/README.md

 As a constraint, on pivot's data area must be minimum one field and minimum one field on row or column areas.
 Also on aria DATA you can put only fields with Number type.
 The pivot fields allow several types of aggregations including sum, average, min, max, count.
+- **PivotExporter** is the interface for the pivot exporter plugins (builtin support for Csv and Xls)

 Artifacts
 -------------------